Middle Tennessee State University Athletics

 “Bryce completely sold me in the interview process on the fact that no one else in America loves this university as much as him,” said Breeden.

-Brentz was inducted into the Blue Raider Hall of Fame in 2020, while his wife Anne Marie Brentz will be inducted later this year for her integral part in one of the greatest eras in Lady Raider basketball.
+Brentz was inducted into the Blue Raider Hall of Fame in 2020, while his wife Anne Marie Brentz was inducted in 2023 for her integral part in one of the greatest eras in Lady Raider basketball.
 He was named the 2009 Sun Belt Conference Player of the Year after leading NCAA Division 1 in home runs and helping lead the Blue Raiders to a school-record 44 wins.
 Brentz is the all-time home run leader and in the top three of seven career categories: home runs (1st), slugging percentage (1st), multi-home run games (1st), batting average (2nd), runs scored (2nd), total bases (2nd) and RBI (3rd).

-The Knoxville, Tenn. native joins Head Coach Jeff Breeden’s staff to lead the hitters and infielders going into the 2023-24 season.
-A Blue Raider team who led Conference USA in batting average a season ago at .293 will look to improve on that by adding Brentz’s expertise.
+The Knoxville, Tenn. native joins Head Coach Jeff Breeden’s staff to lead the hitters and infielders entering 2023-24.
+A Blue Raider team who led Conference USA in batting average during the 2023 campaign at .293 will look to improve on that by adding Brentz’s expertise.

 “He brings an unmatched knowledge of hitting to our staff,” said Breeden.
 “He has what it takes to get us to the next level.”